sprestage/checklist/README.md

 the application.
 I really like having this app around as I find it personally useful as well as a good exercise.

-Critical Failures
+Non-Critical Failures
 =======
-Tests currently fail
+Tests all run, but with some errors and failures.